peter1591/hearthstone-ai/README.md

 2. AlphaGo uses Monte Carlo tree search.
 3. I don't know Monte Carlo tree search.
 4. I want to learn Monte Carlo tree search.
-5. I want to try it out for a game.
+5. I decided to try it out for a game.
 6. The card game is chosen: HearthStone.
 7. This project is what I have so far.